carbonblack/cb-yara-connector/README.md

 	; nice value used for this script
 	;
 	niceness=1

 	;
 	; Number of hashes to send to the workers concurrently.
 Defaults to 8.
 	; Recommend setting to the number of workers on the remote system.
 	;
 	concurrent_hashes=8

+	;
+	; If you don't want binaries to be rescanned more than once, regardless of the rules used, set this to True ; Default: False
+	;
+	disable_rescan=False

+	;
+	; The agent will pull binaries up to the configured number of days.
+For exmaple, 365 will pull all binaries with ; a timestamp within the last year
+	; Default: 365
+	;
+	num_days_binaries=365

 * copy and modify the above config to `/etc/cb/integrations/yara/yara_agent.conf`